SAVING RURAL HOSPITALS

 at Small Rural Hospitals

-Values are the medians in the most recent three years available for rural hospitals <$30M total expenses where long-term nursing care patients in swing beds represented less than 5% of all inpatient days.
+Values are the medians for 2017-19 at rural hospitals <$30M total expenses where long-term nursing care patients in swing beds represented less than 5% of all inpatient days.

 The fact that some hospitals have higher costs per day than hospitals with a smaller census does not necessarily represent inefficiency; in some cases, it is simply due to variations from community to community in the ability to attract and retain nurses and other staff.